-The first retail vape was an electronic cigarette designed to look just like a tobacco cigarette.
-Designed by Hon Lik, it was released by the China-based company, Ruyan, in the early 2000s and in Europe and America around 2007.
-Now different types of vapes range in design, power, and vapor-making ability, but the basics of their functions and usage are the same as the first one made.
+The first retail vape was an electronic cigarette designed to look like a tobacco cigarette.
+Created by Hon Lik, the e-cigarette was released by the China-based company, Ruyan, in the early 2000s.
+Then to Europe and America around 2007.
+Now different types of vapes range in design, power, and vapor-making ability.
+The basics of their functions and usage are the same as the first one made.

 All vapes work on the same premise: a battery source (vape mod) powers a heating element (coil) that vaporizes e-juice in a small chamber (atomizer).
 The user then inhales the vapor through a small mouthpiece.

 A vape works as a complete system.
 No one component is the vape, it’s what you have when it all comes together.
-Although many experienced users shop a la carte for mixing and matching vape parts, beginners are advised to stick to pre-packaged kits with everything included to ensure appropriate compatibility.
+Many experienced users shop a la carte for mixing and matching vape parts, but beginners are advised to stick to pre-packaged kits with everything included to ensure appropriate compatibility.

 Nowadays, vape mods have a broad range in electronic features and power limits.
 Some are more advanced and can be adjustable in watts (variable wattage mods) or even controlled in temperature (temperature control mods); others have no adjustability and require no technological understanding from the user.